awsRKG/ML-capstone-project/README.md

 ### Exploratory Data Analysis to discover which features are most predictive of malignant type

-#### The final selected model will demonstrate how machine learning can be used to accurately predict whether an individual has Diabetes based on various health indicators.

 ## Next steps
-I would like to further tune the models by leveraging hyperparameter tuning.
-Since the current dataset is imbalanced, I will continue to explore other balancing techniques, such as SMOTE and SMOTEENN, to resample it.
-I will continue to build models using the Artificial Neural Network (ANN) and compare their performance to that of supervised ML models.

 ## Outline of project
 #### Link to notebook 1